prathimacode-hub/Professional-Media-Kit/README.md

 ![Business Mint Under 40 Industry Experts Digital Certificate-1](https://github.com/prathimacode-hub/Professional-Media-Kit/assets/74645302/c5ffdf55-80f5-47f7-96d4-4e1482795bf1)

 Under 40 Industry Experts Awards organized by Business Mint, showcasing the innovative achievements reflecting industry professionals with a recognition for influencing in remaking the future of India.
-It's a digital event and I'm extremely pleased to accept this award for the "Category : Data Science".
+It's a virtual event and I'm extremely pleased to accept this award for the "Category : Data Science".

 ### Triumph Of Talent - Women Of Impact